hipe-eval/HIPE-OCRepair-2026/_pages/tasks.md

 * OCR quality indicators (CER, WER, lexicon-based quality score)
 * A standardized text segmentation optimized for LLMs

-Systems will be evaluated on their ability to reduce character error rate (CER) and word error rate (WER) compared to human-corrected ground truth.
+Systems will be evaluated on their ability to reduce character error rate (CER).
+More details on evaluation metrics and infrastructure can be found on the ➡️ **[Evaluation](/HIPE-OCRepair-2026/evaluation)** page.

 ---